The TM technique is Different

-Some techniques involve watching your thoughts or focusing on your breathing or bodily sensations.
-Others employ concentration, visualization or trying to clear your mind of thoughts.
+Some techniques involve watching your thoughts or focusing on your breathing or body.
+Others employ concentration, visualization or trying to clear away thoughts.
 There’s also guided meditation, contemplation or meditating for insight.

-The Transcendental Meditation technique is unlike all of these—in fact, it’s a completely different process.
+TM is unlike all of these—in fact, it’s completely different.

-More scientifically verified benefits: Over 350 peer-reviewed studies—conducted at independent research institutes and medical schools—verify that the technique relieves stress, promotes inner peace and rejuvenates mind and body.
-And the research suggests a range of benefits not seen in studies on other meditation techniques.
+Over 435 independent, peer-reviewed studies verify that the technique relieves stress, promotes inner peace and increases clarity and happiness..
+The research suggests a range of benefits not seen in studies on other meditation techniques.

 - Reducing drug, alcohol and cigarette use